rubixcube199/dots-hyprland/README.md

 </div>

  - Who says cinnamon is most windows-like?
- - See the main branch for dependencies
+ - See the main branch for dependencies/instructions
- - For instructions see main branch.
-Start bar with `eww open winbar`
+ - Start bar with `eww open winbar`

  # Screenshots
  ![dots-hyprland](./screenshot2.png)